Python-Markdown/markdown/docs/extensions/api.md

 !!!
 Warning
     With access to the above items, theoretically you have the option to change anything through various [monkey_patching][] techniques.
-However, you should be aware that the various undocumented parts of markdown may change without notice and your monkey_patches may break with a new release.
+However, you should be aware that the various undocumented parts of Markdown may change without notice and your monkey_patches may break with a new release.
-    Therefore, what you really should be doing is inserting processors and patterns into the markdown pipeline.
+    Therefore, what you really should be doing is inserting processors and patterns into the Markdown pipeline.
 Consider yourself warned!

 [monkey_patching]: https://en.wikipedia.org/wiki/Monkey_patch